newrelic/nri-flex/docs/wiki/basics/file_layout.md

           url: https://my-host:8443/admin/metrics.json
 ```

-* **On-Host Integration Configuration**: the first 5 lines are read by the Agent to know that it must execute the `nri-flex` executable every 60 seconds,
-  canceling the execution if it lasts more than 5 seconds.
-    - Please refer to the [on-host integrations configuration documentation](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180)
-      for more details about the contents of the on-host integrations' configuration file.
+* **On-Host Integration Configuration**: the first 5 lines are read by the agent to execute the `nri-flex` binary every 60 seconds, canceling the execution if it lasts more than 5 seconds.
+Refer to [Integration configuration file specifications](https://docs.newrelic.com/docs/integrations/integrations-sdk/file-specifications/integration-configuration-file-specifications-agent-v180) for more details about the contents of the on-host integrations configuration file.
-* **Flex configuration**: the Agent writes the 4 last lines into a temporary YAML file that is read by the `nri-flex`
-  command (receiving the file path via the `CONFIG_PATH` environment variable), containing the actions
-  that need to be taken.
-    - Please refer to the [APIs](../README.md#apis) reference for more examples and details of the contents of the
+* **Flex configuration**: the agent writes the four last lines into a temporary YAML file that is read by the `nri-flex` command (the file being set in the `CONFIG_PATH` environment variable).
+It contains the actions to be taken.
+Refer to the [APIs](../README.md#apis) reference for examples and details.
-      a Flex configuration.

-## Flex & OHI separate configuration
+## Flex and OHI - Separate configuration

-You may feel more comfortable keeping on one side the configuration of Flex as an on-host integration (this is,
-how the agent must execute flex), and on the other side the configuration of what Flex has to do, in two separate
-files.

-The agent allows linking the Flex file path from the configuration YML in `/etc/newrelic-infra/integrations.d`, by replacing
-the `config` property contents by the `config_template_path` property containing the path of the Flex file.
+The agent allows linking the Flex file path from `/etc/newrelic-infra/integrations.d` by replacing the `config` contents of the `config_template_path` property, which contains the path of the Flex config file.

-This way, the equivalent `/etc/newrelic-infra/integrations.d/my-flex-config.yml` from the previous section would contain:
+This way, the equivalent of `/etc/newrelic-infra/integrations.d/my-flex-config.yml` from the previous section would contain:

 ```yaml
 integrations: